StefFrustagli/board_gamers_vault/README.md

 Virtual flea board games market,
 Board game arena

-Selection: Keywords were selected based on their relevance and potential to attract board game enthusiasts.
-Even if some keywords were not strictly relevant, they were kept to ensure maximum visibility.
+Keywords were then selected based on their relevance and potential to attract board game enthusiasts.
+Even if some keywords were not strictly relevant, I decided to keep them to ensure maximum visibility.

 **Final Keyword List**: